fernanhid/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 Python lists, sets, and tuples are ways to sequence objects.<br>
-What makes sets different is:
+What makes a set different is: <br>
-1. They don't contain any duplicate objects
+1. It doesn't contain any duplicate objects
-2. They are unordered
+2. It is unordered
 3. It can only contain immutable objects, therefore it's hashable

 Because a set is hashable, selecting an object in a set is faster than a list.